twcook/AxiusMEM/README.md

 ## Error Handling and Retry Responses

-AxiusMEM provides clear, user-facing error messages for all API endpoints.
+AxiusMEM™ provides clear, user-facing error messages for all API endpoints.
 If an operation is retried and still fails, the API returns a 503 with a message indicating the retry attempts.
 For other errors, a 500 is returned with context.

 ### Example Error Responses